jonghkim/jonghkim.github.io/_pages/about.md

 - **Computational Mathematical Science Lab, UNIST** (Sep 2011~Feb 2015)
     - Research and Study for Complex Network and Numerical Methods for Differential Equations (Advisor: Dr. Bongsoo Jang)
-    - Pulished a Paper in AIP Advances (Compressed Representation of the Hamiltonian Matrix) and Selected as a Undergraduate Research
+    - Published a Paper in AIP Advances (Compressed Representation of the Hamiltonian Matrix) and Selected as a Undergraduate Research
 Opportunity Program (Optimal Control Strategies of Lotka–Volterra Equation)

 ### Industrial Experience